quiltdata/quilt/docs/advanced-features/athena.md

 2. Select the Quilt stack
 3. Click "Update"
 4. Select "Use current template" and click "Next"
-5. Add the above ARN to the "ManagedUserRoleExtraPolicies" field.
+5. Add the above ARN to the "ManagedUserRoleExtraPolicies" field
 6. Click "Next" to configure stack options
 7. Check "I acknowledge that AWS CloudFormation might create IAM resources with custom names"
 5. Click "Update stack" to save changes